kwdunaway/WGBS_Tools/TUTORIAL/README.md

 The first thing you need to do before starting a new experiment is to add the reference genome information to the .yaml file if it is not already there.
 For real genomes, you will need to download the fasta file and create a BS-Seeker2 index.
 Instructions for that can be found at [Full version: Add a genome to .yaml](#fAddGenome) but for right now we will only focus on this tutorial genome.
-Also, you will usually want to edit the *info.yaml* file in the root directory of WGBS_Tools.
+Also, you will usually want to edit the *info.yaml* file in the root directory of WGBS_Tools but for this tutorial we will be editing and using the *example.yaml* file.

 The .yaml file contains genome specific information necessary for most processes in WGBS_Tools.
 It is designed for a user to easily add more genomes through the add_genome command.
 First though, take a look at the format of the file: